Lucas-C/dotfiles_and_notes/misc/Software_Engineering/ProjectManagementBestPractices.md

 - maintain a project glossary [PP].
 Document the vocabulary used in the domain and shared with clients, to avoid ambiguity (from [ThoughbotPlaybook])
 Same recommendation from Domain Driven Design / Event Storming : **ubiquitous language**
 - Agile recommend using user stories over UML use cases (that can be drawn with e.g. PlantUML).
 Use cases are NOT a form a requirements, just an illustration of them.
 They are NOT Agile, user stories are.
 Cf. [OnUseCasesAndUserStories]
+- van Genuchten, 1991
+> The two biggest causes of project failure are poor estimation an unstable requirements.

 ## Agile
 [TheFailureOfAgileAndGROWS]